About the shop

 For our most up to date opening hours, please check our Google Business listing.

 For those of you who have never visited a bulk-food store before, welcome!
 We operate a little differently to most shops you will be used to.
-When we return to normal follow the advice below.
+Please follow the advice below.

 - Make sure to bring your own containers.
 We recommend reusing the packaging from previous products such as empty plastic bottles, glass jars, takeaway boxes etc. Please don’t put food inside packaging that once contained cleaning products or other non-food items of which the residue if ingested, could harm your health.
 We also ask that customers do not bring receptacles that originally contained animal-products as there could be a contamination issue.